vopvop/SocialNet/README.md

 * XML.

 Then it can be reviewed and redesigned with Google Protobuf or some similar more efficient data exchange protocol type.
+## Deployment
+Solution should support such automated deployment infrastructure as Docker.
 # RTFM
 ## Books
 * Microsoft's .NET Microservices.
 Architecture for Containerized .NET Applications (<i>free ebook without registration and SMS</i>): https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/